hsunami10/fastapi-postgresql-starter/README.md

 1. set a breakpoint → `import debugpy` and add `debugpy.breakpoint()` to your desired location
 2. run the above command
-3. go to VSCode's "Run and Debug" panel → select the `Python Debugger: Attach to Docker` option from the dropdown
+3. go to VSCode's "Run and Debug" panel → select the `Python Debugger: Pytest in Docker` option from the dropdown
 4. click "Play"

 VSCode should now stop execution at the breakpoint!

+### FastAPI

+To run the FastAPI server with breakpoints (so you can test breakpoints in OpenAPI):

+1. set a breakpoint (red dot) in VSCode - do **not** use `debugpy` like above
+2. go to VSCode's "Run and Debug" panel → select the `Python Debugger: FastAPI` option from the dropdown
+3. click "Play"
+4. navigate to `localhost:8888/docs` to access OpenAPI docs!

 ### References